Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Symmetric difference and started the Exact Change challenge on FreeCodeCamp.

 **Thoughts**: It was a very frustrating day today.
 I had a few hiccups when finding the solution to Symmetric differences because I didn't really understand the problem.
 I need to make sure I fully understand the problem before I dive into the code finding the solution through trial and error.
 In the Exact Change challenge I had no idea how to start apart from when one of my peers pointed out the similarities to the Roman Numeral challenge.
 I have more of an idea how to tackle the problem, I may need to fully figure out my approach before hand though using a pen and paper.

+### Day 30: February 2nd, Thursday

+**Todays progress**: Completed several Kata's on CodeWars.

+**Thoughts**: Didn't get much time to code today due to hanging an exhibition at the Isherwood gallery.
+Managed to scrape out an hour just before bed.
+I feel much better now I have managed to write some code.